luma/menagerie/distributed_systems/src/replication_and_consensus/gossip_protocols.md

 Gossip protocols are actually very common.
 For example the Internet's routing protocols have gossip like behaviour.

-### <a name='which_nodes'>How to choose which nodes to contact</a>

-Fundamentally, gossip protocols involve periodically contacting some subset of nodes, either from the total set of nodes, or from the set of neighbours, and exchanging information with them.

 ### High level overview